How to Build an Old-School Log Cabin

 The key to keeping animals out lies mostly in not giving them reasons to come in.
 Place your cabin on a completely enclosed crawlspace rather than leaving the foundation open.
 Don’t stack rocks, debris or firewood too close to your house, and make sure your chimney has a cap and bird screen.
 Also, be sure windows and doors are sealed tightly.
 If you live in bear country, avoid storing food in your cabin.
 Instead, build an elevated storage shed away from the house.

-When planning this little slice of heaven, never lose sight of its intended purpose.
+When planning to build an old-school log cabin of your own, never lose sight of its intended purpose.
 For most of us, this means a safe place to sleep, a pleasant place to relax and a shelter from foul weather that still allows us to feel the storm.
 Remember, a cabin is a means to an end: Planning and building should be fun, and the costs should be minimal.
 And the memories?
 Priceless.